 … And that is literally all there is to it.
 It is one of those slow burner shows of the likes of Cashern Sins or Kino’s Journey where the atmosphere is more important than plot or characters.
 And for the same reason it is quite boring too if you expect action, suspense, or shocking revelations.
 It is also quite retarded if you try to make sense of it.

-Aside from the atmosphere though everything else is barebones.
-The characters lack any real charisma and pass as too obvious plot devises to care about.
-They are also contradicting themselves every 5 minutes.
-It is also questionable if you can even tolerate Ai for more than 10 minutes, since she is yet another oblivious loli that is occasionally presented as a fetish for pervs.
+Aside from the atmosphere though everything else is bare bones.
+The characters lack any real charisma and pass as too obvious plot devices to care about, and also contradict themselves every 5 minutes.
+It is also in question if you can even tolerate Ai for more than 10 minutes, since she is yet another oblivious loli that is occasionally used fir unsavory fanservice.

 As for the mystery part, the show is only 13 episodes and most of it is spent traveling to different places and meeting different people instead of focusing on fleshing out the main characters.
 That may feel like placing a lot of focus on world-building but only manages to leave the cast as empty shells and the setting as random ideas with no continuity.
 Meaning, there is nobody at the epicenter from which we can see the world.
 Ai has barely any personality that goes beyond that of a stupid girl going alone in dark alleys full of crooks.
-She is not worthy to cheer for and worths not even SE Lain’s pinky finger.
 The rest of the characters don’t even represent some ideal or mentality, since they change their perspective on live completely every 5 minutes.
 You can find several scenes per episode where a character says one thing, only to contradict it a few minutes later.
 Even the mystery which seems so strong at first fades away fast when you realize nothing is making sense.

 What gives the gravediggers the power to kill the undead?